raeleus/skin-composer/README.md

 Skin Composer now has a wiki: [start here](https://github.com/raeleus/skin-composer/wiki) to begin learning!

+If you are unable to run the Windows installer, use the JAR version with JDK version 11 or higher.

 To run Skin Composer on OSX, please see the [wiki](https://github.com/raeleus/skin-composer/wiki/Getting-Started-With-Mac "Getting Started With Mac") for details.

 If you are unable to open file dialogs on your platform, try the commandline option -swingfd to switch to Swing dialogs.